yma17/yma17.github.io/_pages/life.md

 author_profile: true
 ---

 I'm a huge music fan!
-I love exploring new music and discussing music with people.
-My main genres are indie pop, dream pop, shoegaze and alternative rock.
-Below is a collage of my favorite albums:
+I love exploring new music, talking about music with people, and going to concerts.
+I listen to a lot of genres, but my main ones are indie pop, dream pop, art pop, slowcore, and alternative rock.
+Below is a collage of (some of) my favorite albums:

 ![Album collage](./../images/topsters2.png)